Chiang Mai Historical Houses and Buildings

 The Queripel House

 The house of Arthur Lionel Queripel (1878-1947) is one of the most iconic Chiang Mai Historical Houses.
 Queripel was a forest manager of the Bombay Burmah Trading Corporation.
 Mr.Mong Tun built the house in 1922.
 He was both the architect and the contractor.
 During World War Two Japanese troops occupied the house.
 After the war, the children of Arthur Queripel took over the house again and lived there until they presented it to Chiang Mai University.
 The house is now on the compound of the Lanna Traditional House Museum.
-Entrance fee to this museum is 20THB.
+The entrance fee to this museum is 20THB.